 The sacramental life of children in the Catholic tradition is an important component of the religion program at St. Mary's Catholic School.
 Preparations for two sacraments, Reconciliation and Eucharist, form the core of our efforts in Grade 2.
-In accordance with the diocesan guidelines, candidates for First Eucharist will receive the sacrament of Reconciliation prior to First Eucharist.
+In accordance with the diocesan guidelines, candidates for First Eucharist will be prepared and given an opportunity to receive the sacrament of Reconciliation prior to First Eucharist.